Mistakes on Speeding Tickets

 Minor Mistakes

-• improper description of vehicle
+• Inaccurate descriptions of the vehicle involved.

 Where an error is presented, be prepared to argue the legalities of the law, case law and any legal precedents to the justice.